-In a live classroom setting, students would stand in the middle of the room and listen to the teacher’s question.
-They would then move to a corner of the room that corresponds with their choice.
-Virtual instruction does not allow us to play this way so we must be creative.
+In a face-to-face classroom setting, students would stand in the middle of the room and listen to the teacher’s question.
+They would then move to a corner of the room corresponding to their choice.
+Virtual instruction does not allow us to play this way, so we must be creative.

 It is literally that easy to engage your entire class in a fun game of virtual Would You Rather?
 A quick Google search will uncover hundreds of great questions to use with your students.
 Here are a few of my favorites: